 Prior to being named president and CEO of BPL in August 2011, Linda served as president and CEO of the National Constitution Center, CEO of the Free Library of Philadelphia Foundation and president of JCI Data, a privately held information services and database management provider.
 She sits on the executive committees of Hamilton College, Sing for Hope and the Curtis Institute of Music and is an advisory director on the board of the Metropolitan Opera.

-Lisa Rosenblum, Chief Librarian
+Lisa Rosenblum, Director and Chief Librarian

 Since joining Brooklyn Public Library as director and chief librarian in July 2015, Lisa Rosenblum’s focus has been improving patrons’ experiences at BPL, expanding services to the community and ensuring that Library staff have the tools they need to reach their full potential.